dermatthias/metaheuristics/README.md

 ## Usage

-At the moment, there are only two (PSO and IWO) algorithms implemented.
-They live in the namespace 'metaheuristics.pso' and '.iwo' respectively.
-There is only one public function to call for each variant, (iwo & params) and (pso & params).
-They both return a struct with the global best solution.
+At the moment, there are only three (PSO, IWO and ES) algorithms implemented.
+They live in the namespace 'metaheuristics.pso', '.iwo' and '.es' respectively.
+There is only one public function to call for each variant, (iwo & params), (pso & params) and (es & params).
+They return a struct with the global best solution.
 The fitness value and the position ca be accessed by (:position gbest) and/or (:fitness gbest).

 ## Known issues and limitations
 For now, the functions can only handle real value solutions.
 Binary, decimal and permutations will be added later.